Kong Alternatives

 • Best fit only for AWS-native stacks

-• REST API at $3.50/M is expensive at high volume
+• REST API is roughly 3.5x HTTP API and adds up at high volume

 Free tier